 While many institutions study sports and offer degrees specific to sport, until now, no University has made sport the centerpiece of a multidisciplinary program.
 Tulane University has created a unique sport-centric academic program whose whole is greater than the sum of its part.
 Combining the expertise of academics in different fields of study yields better results for athletes, students, and society alike.

 Much like sport’s ability to cross international boundaries and bring people together, sport is uniquely situated to bring together academic disciplines.
-Every academic discipline can be applied to the study of sport.
+Nearly every academic discipline can be applied to the study of sport.
 Sport is therefore an ideal vessel to cross academic boundaries and work collaboratively to examine crucial problems facing sport and society.
 Sport is also an ideal lens through which to examine the world, enabling us to gain a deeper understanding of individual academic subjects in an engaging, exciting, and familiar environment.